nikkow/node-red-contrib-tahoma/README.md

 ![license](https://img.shields.io/github/license/nikkow/node-red-contrib-tahoma.svg)
 ![code size](https://img.shields.io/github/languages/code-size/nikkow/node-red-contrib-tahoma)

-## 🚨 Important Note vor v1.x users
+## 🚨 Important Note vor v2.x and v1.x users

-Due to a recent change in the API used in v1, most of you were encountering issues during the configuration of your node (e.g. empty device list...). **This API was unofficial and we had no control over it** :)

-This new v2.0 version implements the Somfy Open API, which is officially available for third-party software as this one.
+This 3rd version implements a new API released by Somfy (yes, another one).
+This time, it no longer relies on any cloud-based API, but will directly discuss with your local Tahoma box.

+#### What does this mean?

+Basically, the only requirement is to host the node-red instance on the same network than your Tahoma box.
+That's all.
+No more quotas, no more expiring tokens.
+Good news, isn't it?

+#### How to upgrade?

 Even though your flows should not be modified, the [config-node](https://nodered.org/docs/user-guide/editor/workspace/nodes#configuration-nodes) must be reconfigured using this new API.